Bluff Top Public Access Trail

 - Black Point Trail

-0.25 miles one way – Crosses the bluffs to a curving, quarter-mile beach reached by a steep, wooden staircase.
+0.25 miles one way – Crosses the bluffs to a curving, quarter-mile beach reached by a steep staircase.
 This beach is just north of Black Point cape and popular with surfers.

-Please stay on marked public access trails as other paths and roads within The Sea Ranch are privately owned.
-Bicycles are not allowed on Bluff Top Trail.
-RVs and trailers are not allowed in trail parking lots.
+Please stay on the marked public access trails as the other paths and roads within The Sea Ranch are privately owned.
+Campfires are not allowed on beach.
+RVs and trailers are not allowed in the parking lot.